tancheng/mlir-cgra/README.md

 goal, `soda-opt` could later be merged into the main `llvm-project` codebase.

-## How to build
+## How to build?

 This setup assumes that you have built LLVM and MLIR in `$BUILD_DIR` and installed it to `$PREFIX`.
+The current version of the project was tested with `llvm-project` commit:
+`1ce5f8bbb6f3fb581fd4c5905e5574c8b9a09268`.
+Make sure you have the correct commit checked-out.

+**Note**: Make sure to pass `-DLLVM_INSTALL_UTILS=ON` when building LLVM/MLIR with CMake so that it installs `FileCheck`.

-To build and launch the tests of this project, run:
+To build `soda-opt` and run the tests of this project, execute:

 ```sh
 mkdir build && cd build